bristol-vaccine-centre/interfacer/README.md

 badge](https://bristol-vaccine-centre.r-universe.dev/badges/interfacer)](https://bristol-vaccine-centre.r-universe.dev)
 <!-- badges: end -->

-`Interfacer` is primarily aimed at R package developers.
+`interfacer` is primarily aimed at R package developers.
 It provides a framework for specifying the structure of dataframes as parameters for user functions and checking that user supplied dataframes conform to expectations.
 Missing columns or incorrectly typed columns can be identified and useful error messages